Roksana18cse04/NodeJsLearn/README.md

 # Learn Node JS

+# Why Node .js

+  - Easy to learn
+  - it uses asynchronous programming different than PHP ASP
+  - it can helps us to create open read write delete close file the server
+  - use for collecting data
+  - use for creating API
+  - node js can add delete modify data in your database

 ## 3 Type Module
    - Local Module (Create Own )
    - Global Module (Built-in in node Js)